BananaOnTheTree/LLM4Cpp-Dump-Traces-And-Results/README.md

 Quick start

 1. Inspect the coverage CSVs in `coverage_results/`.
+2. To generate new coverage summaries, first unzip the relevant logs in `ai_test_logs/`.
-2. Run the analysis script:
+3. Run the analysis script:
    python analyze_coverage.py